Boyne (1807 ship): Convict and immigrant transport

 Convict voyage #1 (1834): Captain James Cromarty sailed from Plymouth on 29 January 1834 and arrived at Hobart Town on 9 May.
 Moffat had embarked 400 male convicts and she landed 394.

 Convict voyage #2 (1836): Captain James Bolton sailed from Plymouth on 7 May 1836 and arrived at Sydney on 31 August.
 Moffat embarked 399 male convicts and suffered three convict deaths en route.
 One prisoner was found to be insane and was relanded before she left.
 She also carried 18 blacks from the West Indies, two of whom were among the three men who died on the voyage.
 In October she sailed to Bengal, transferring the last detachment of the 17th Regiment of Foot to Bengal.

 Convict voyage #3 (1837–1838): Captain Bolton sailed from Portsmouth on 9 November 1837.
 Moffat sailed via the Cape and arrived at Hobart on 1 April 1838.
 She embarked 400 male convicts and suffered three convict deaths en route.
 After Moffat had delivered he convicts she sailed on to Sydney where she arrived on 26 April.
 There she disembarked some settlers and soldiers, and 30 prisoners, some of whom would go on to Norfolk Island.

 Immigrant voyage (1839): Captain Gilbert sailed from London on 26 August 1839 and arrived at Port Adelaide on 19 December.
 She brought 316 immigrants.

 Immigrant voyage (1841): Then on 27 January 1841 Gilbert again sailed for Australia and arrived in Sydney on 31 May.

 Convict voyage #4 (1842): Captain James Gilbert sailed from Portsmouth on 18 August 1842 and arrived at Hobart on 28 November.
 Moffat had embarked 389 male convicts and suffered two convict deaths en route.

 Later career

-In 1846 Moffat was sold Smith & Co., Plymouth, and in 1850 to J. Pope, Plymouth.
+In 1846, Moffat was sold to Smith & Co., Plymouth, and in 1850 to J. Pope, Plymouth.
 Her trade was Liverpool–Bombay.